NBlaze860/Shipsy-Inventory-Manager/docs/ARCHITECTURE.md

   - `signup`: Handles user registration by making a `POST` request to `/api/auth/register`.
   - `login`: Handles user login by making a `POST` request to `/api/auth/login`.
   - `logout`: Handles user logout by making a `POST` request to `/api/auth/logout`.
+  - `checkAuth`: Handles authentication verification by making a `GET` request to `/api/auth/check` for session persistence.
 - **Reducers:** The slice includes reducers to handle the pending, fulfilled, and rejected states of the async thunks, updating the state accordingly.
+The initial loading state is set to `true` to check authentication on app initialization.

+### Authentication Flow

+The application implements session persistence using httpOnly JWT cookies:

+1. **Initial Load:** App.jsx dispatches `checkAuth` on component mount using useEffect
+2. **Authentication Check:** `GET /api/auth/check` validates JWT cookie and returns user data
+3. **Loading State:** App shows loading spinner while checking authentication
+4. **Route Protection:** Routes render based on authentication state after check completes
+5. **Manual Logout:** Clears JWT cookie and redirects to login page

+### HTTP Client Configuration

+The frontend uses Axios with the following configuration:
+- **Base URL:** Automatically detects development vs production environment
+- **Credentials:** `withCredentials: true` for cookie-based authentication

 ## Database Schema